-261 Understanding the responses of appetite regulatory hormones to exercise and consequently 262 the effect they may have on energy intake and appetite could enhance understanding of the role of exercise in weight control.
-The purpose of this review was to examine the concentration changes of 263 264 acylated ghrelin, total PYY and total GLP-1 after acute exercise in overweight/obese individuals.
-We 265 found acylated ghrelin to be moderately suppressed by acute exercise, whilst there were trivial effects 266 of exercise on total PYY and total GLP-1.
-Ghrelin is an appetite-stimulating hormone [10] and our 267 results suggest that exercise in overweight/obese individuals alters acylated ghrelin in a direction that 268 would be associated with decreased hunger and energy intake.
-We can only speculate the effects 269 ghrelin has on appetite and food intake as not all studies included these measures in their protocol.
-270 Future research should examine energy intake in addition to appetite and appetite regulatory 271 hormone responses to clarify this assumption.
+Understanding the responses of appetite regulatory hormones to exercise and consequently the effect they may have on energy intake and appetite could enhance the understanding of the role of exercise in weight control.
+The purpose of this review was to examine the concentration changes of acylated ghrelin, total PYY, and total GLP-1 after acute exercise in overweight/obese individuals.
+We found acylated ghrelin to be moderately suppressed by acute exercise, whilst there were trivial effects of exercise on total PYY and total GLP-1.
+Ghrelin is an appetite-stimulating hormone [10] and our results suggest that exercise in overweight/obese individuals alters acylated ghrelin in a direction that would be associated with decreased hunger and energy intake.
+We can only speculate the effects ghrelin has on appetite and food intake as not all studies included these measures in their protocol.
+Future research should examine energy intake in addition to appetite and appetite regulatory hormone responses to clarify this assumption.

 The results of the current review appear to mirror those of lean individuals.
 In a recent review, lean individuals showed a small reduction in acylated ghrelin after exercise, whilst total PYY and total GLP-1 showed small increases [15].
 Our findings suggest that overweight/obese individuals show broadly similar appetite hormone responses to exercise in lean individuals, in such a direction that could alter energy intake and achieve weight loss if sustained over prolonged periods of time.
 Again, this can only be speculated as the studies included in both the review by Schubert et al. [15] and the current review were acute in nature.

-279 The present meta-regression demonstrated greater exercise-induced suppression of acylated 280 ghrelin as BMI increased.
-Although overweight/obese individuals have shown a moderate 281 suppression of acylated ghrelin after exercise, this suppression becomes more prominent as BMI 282 increases from 27.7 to 32.7 kg.m-2.
+The present metaregression demonstrated greater exercise-induced suppression of acylated ghrelin as BMI increased.
+Although overweight/obese individuals have shown moderate suppression of acylated ghrelin after exercise, this suppression becomes more prominent as BMI increases from 27.7 to 32.7 kg·m-2.
 This finding differed from that of Schubert et al. [15], where BMI was shown to have no influence on appetite regulatory hormones.
-Schubert [15] included 23 studies 283 284 examining responses of lean individuals and two studies with overweight/obese individuals.
-The 285 inclusion of six, rather than two, studies with overweight/obese individuals in the present meta-286 regression may explain the differences found between the two reviews.
+Schubert et al. [15] included 23 studies examining responses of lean individuals and two studies with overweight/obese individuals.
+The inclusion of six, rather than two, studies with overweight/obese individuals in the present metaregression may explain the differences found between the two reviews.

-287 The current review found overweight/obese individuals to express a moderate reduction in 288 acylated ghrelin during exercising conditions.
-Large variations in fasting and postprandial ghrelin 289 concentrations between individuals make it difficult to establish the clinical relevance that exercise 290 has on this hormone.
-In lean individuals circulating concentrations of acylated ghrelin in the range of 291 40-67 pg/mL may be expected in fasting conditions [27], with obese individuals expressing lower 292 concentrations [28, 29].
-We attempted to control for differences in baseline levels of acylated ghrelin 293 between studies by accounting for fasting values observed in resting trials.
-This had negligible 294 influence on the relationship between increased BMI and acylated ghrelin.
+The current review found overweight/obese individuals to express a moderate reduction in acylated ghrelin during exercising conditions.
+Large variations in fasting and post-prandial ghrelin concentrations between individuals make it difficult to establish the clinical relevance that exercise has on this hormone.
+In lean individuals, circulating concentrations of acylated ghrelin in the range of 40-67 pg/mL may be expected in fasting conditions [28], with obese individuals expressing lower concentrations [25, 29].
+We attempted to control for differences in baseline levels of acylated ghrelin between studies by accounting for fasting values observed in resting trials.
+This had negligible influence on the relationship between increased BMI and acylated ghrelin.